Welcome

 About

-Dr. Cam Coventry is an historian interested in how the past relates to the present, particularly through popular historical knowledge.
-Since he began historical research in 2016 his primary concern has been the divide between the image and reality of history.
+Dr. Cam Coventry is an historian and educator interested in how the past relates to the present, particularly through popular historical knowledge.

-Cam’s other works of history discuss the importance of British slavery in Australian history, the social history of Keynesianism, middle-class masculinity, the reformation of the intelligence and security apparatus, Winston Churchill, environmental and heritage conservation, the Iraq War and his own family history.
+Cam’s other works of history discuss the financial importance of British slavery, the social history of Keynesianism, the origins of Keynesian economics and the reformation of the intelligence and security apparatus in the 1970s.
+He has also written opinion pieces on environmental and heritage conservation and the Iraq War, as well as book reviews covering topics such as biographies of Winston Churchill and Robert Menzies.

-Born in Adelaide, Australia, in 1991, Cam has lived in Canberra, Melbourne, Ballarat and in New Zealand on the edge of Fiordland National Park.
+Born and raised in Adelaide, Australia, Cam has lived in Canberra, Melbourne, Ballarat and in New Zealand on the edge of Fiordland National Park.
 He now lives in South London, along with his wife and three children, where he enjoys domesticity and catching up on things he’s missed.